jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Test Your Authorization Server
 ------------------------------
 Your authorization server is ready and can begin issuing access tokens.
-To test the process you need an OAuth2 consumer; if you are familiar enough with OAuth2, you can use curl, requests, or anything that speaks http.
+To test the process you need an OAuth2 consumer; if you are familiar enough with OAuth2, you can use curl, requests, or anything that speaks HTTP.

 For this tutorial, we suggest using [Postman](https://www.postman.com/downloads/) :